-4. Save the changes by clicking the Save File button in the sidebar menu of the text editor.
+3. Save the changes by clicking the Save File button in the toolbar of the text editor.

 As you can see in the following figure, changing the design source files also changes the run status for finished runs from Complete to Out-of-date.